Toward a systematic discovery of artificial functional magnetic materials: Dimensionality and surface effects, emergence of a perpendicular magnetic anisotropy

-Clearly, a FM ordered phase emerges and persists at room temperature, even though the calculations, Figure~\ref{fig:3}, suggest it should be restricted to a single layer and therefore, an anisotropic interaction is expected to counteract the MW theorem.
-Measurements of the magnetic anisotropy confirm this: Figure~\ref{fig:8} shows measurements of the magnetic hysteresis loops obtained by applying an external magnetic field parallel to the film surface (blue) and perpendicular to the surface (orange) of the three TiO$_2$ samples.
-In panels (a,c,e), the raw signals are shown and a clear magnetic anisotropy is visible.
-After subtracting the linear diamagnetic contribution (Figure~\ref{fig:8}(b,d,f)), the total magnetic anisotropy energy (MAE) can be calculated as the area difference between the two curves.
-Its sign is defined such that positive MAE indicates a magnetic easy in-plane direction, parallel to the film surface while a negative MAE indicates an out-of-plane easy axis.
-At the selected irradiation fluences, the first sample, panels (a,b), irradiated at $E_\mathrm{ion} = 200$~eV and the sample irradiated at $E_\mathrm{ion} = 1000$~eV, both show a perpendicular magnetic anisotropy while the sample irradiated at $E_\mathrm{ion} = 500$~eV, panels (c,d), shows an in-plane anisotropy.
+Figure~\ref{fig:14} shows measurements of the magnetic hysteresis loops obtained by applying an external magnetic field parallel to the film surface (blue) and perpendicular to the surface (orange) of the three TiO$_2$ samples.
+In panels (a,c), the raw signals are shown and a clear magnetic anisotropy is visible.
+After subtracting the linear diamagnetic contribution (Figure~\ref{fig:14}(b,d)), the total magnetic anisotropy energy (MAE) can be calculated as the area difference between the two curves.
+Here, we calculated the area difference by first fitting Equation~(\ref{eq:hysteresis_model}) to the experimental data and integrating the result analytically.
+To compensate differences in the resulting saturation moments $m_\mathrm{sat}$ for the two field orientations, e.g. due to fitting error or finite sample size effects (see Section~IV.A), we rescaled the values of $m_\mathrm{sat}$ and $m_\mathrm{rem}$, such that $m_\mathrm{sat}$ coincides.
+The sign is defined such that positive MAE indicates a magnetic easy in-plane direction, parallel to the film surface while a negative MAE indicates an out-of-plane easy axis.
+More details are given in the supporting information.
+At the selected irradiation fluences, sample S200 (panels (a,b)) shows a perpendicular magnetic anisotropy while sample S500 (panels (c,d)) shows an in-plane anisotropy.

-It should be noted that the magnetic anisotropy measured this way consists of several contributions, namely the magnetic shape anisotropy, magnetocrystalline and magnetoelastic anisotropy, which can contribute to the total MAE with different signs.
-In fact, the magnetic shape anisotropy usually contributes with a positive sign to the MAE, favoring an easy in-plane direction in thin magnetic films.
-The intrinsic magnetocrystalline anisotropy is therefore expected to contribute with a negative sign in order to allow a perpendicular magnetic easy axis.